-A Snapshot may be recalled either from the System Engineer application or via the AUX port on the rear of the Device, or by using the third party interface protocol, Tipi.
+A Snapshot may be recalled either via the device User Interface, from the System Engineer application or via the AUX port on the rear of the Device.

-Recalling a Snapshot triggers the recalling of a Component to each input and output, and may change other device-wide settings, effectively recalling a processor-wide 'preset'.
+The snapshot menu is accessed via the utility pages.
+Recalling a Snapshot triggers the recalling of a Component to each input and output, and may change other device-wide settings, effectively recalling a processor-wide preset.
+In addition to being able to recall snapshots from System Engineer and from the Device's front panel, some of the snapshots are also recallable from the auxiliary port.